"Immigrants, we get the job done"

 I walked into one of the polls in the 7th district of Philadelphia, and found five people seated, waiting for voters to come in.
 I introduced myself as a reporter and could see the distrust on their faces—unsure of my intentions.

-“Honey, you don’t want to hear our opinions, they are pretty unpopular,” said a blonde, brown-eyed lady.
+“Honey, you don’t want to hear our opinions, they are pretty unpopular,” said a blond, brown-eyed lady.
 Everyone else agreed.
 “It’s okay, everyone deserves to be listened to,” I replied.

 On this year’s primary ballot, a question asked whether or not Philadelphia should have a full-time Immigration Office.
 I asked for their thoughts.